A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

-\paragraph{Exact Algorithms with Minimum Worst Case Run Time for Set Cover.} Question~\ref{q1} was for the first time explicitly posed in~\cite{CyganDLMNOPSW16}, who showed that a no answer to (a variant of) the question implies hardness in a fine-grained sense for the Subset Sum, Steiner Tree, and Connected Vertex Cover problems.
+\paragraph{Exact Algorithms for Set Cover.} Question~\ref{q1} was for the first time explicitly posed in~\cite{CyganDLMNOPSW16}, who showed that a negative answer to (a variant of) the question implies hardness in a fine-grained sense for the Subset Sum, Steiner Tree, and Connected Vertex Cover problems.
 A main motivation in~\cite{CyganDLMNOPSW16} for posing the question was a curious reduction showing that there is no improved algorithm for counting the number of Set Cover solutions modulo 2 unless improved algorithms for CNF-Sat exist (i.e. the Strong Exponential Time Hypothesis fails).
 Later the assumption that no improved algorithm exists was dubbed as `Set Cover Conjecture' (see e.g.~\cite[Conjecture 14.36]{CyganFKLMPPS15}).
 Since then, the conjecture has been used in several works, e.g. in~\cite{Abboud19,krauthgamer_et_al:LIPIcs:2019:10284}.

-On the positive side, (especially for this work) important algorithmic tools were developed in~\cite{BjorklundHK09}: Fast zeta/M\"obius transformations were introduced in the area of exponential time algorithms to show that Set Cover can be solved in $2^{n}\cdot n^{\Oh(1)}$ even when the number of sets in the input is exponential in $n$.
-One major consequence was a $2^n \cdot n^{\Oh(1)}$ time algorithm for computing whether an input graph on $k$ vertices has a proper coloring with $k$ colors.
-While for $k=3,4$ faster algorithms exist (see e.g.~\cite{Byskov04}), this is still the fastest algorithm for $k > 4$.
+On the positive side, (especially for this work) important algorithmic tools were developed in~\cite{BjorklundHK09}: Fast zeta and M\"obius transformations were introduced in the area of exponential time algorithms to show that Set Cover can be solved in $2^{n}\cdot \poly(n)$ time even when the number of sets in the input is exponential in $n$.
+One major consequence was a $2^n \cdot \poly(n)$ time algorithm for computing whether an input graph on $n$ vertices has a proper coloring with $k$ colors.
+While for $k \le 6$ faster algorithms exist~\cite{zamir:LIPIcs.ICALP.2021.113} this is still the fastest algorithm for $k > 6$.

 Improved algorithms for solving Set Cover instances of sets with bounded cardinality were given in~\cite{Koivisto09}.
 Later, this was generalized to improved algorithms for Set Cover instances where the optimum is linear in the universe size~\cite{Nederlof16}.
-Other instances that allow improved algorithm were also presented in e.g.~\cite{GolovnevKM14}.
+Other instances that allow improved algorithms were also presented in e.g.~\cite{GolovnevKM14}.

-\paragraph{Exact Algorithms with Minimum Worst Case Run Time for Bin Packing.} In a textbook on exact exponential time algorithms it was shown that Bin Packing can be solved in time $\Oh(n\max_{i}w(i)2^n)$ time~\cite[Section 4.2.3]{FominK10}.
+\paragraph{Exact Algorithms for Bin Packing.} In a textbook on exact exponential time algorithms, it was shown that Bin Packing can be solved in time $\Oh(n2^{n} \cdot \max_{i}\{w(i)\})$ time~\cite[Section 4.2.3]{FominK10}.
 A faster algorithm $\Os(2^n)$ time algorithm was given in~\cite{BjorklundHK09}.
 Even faster algorithms were given for $m=2,3$ in~\cite{LenteLST13}.